dasch-swiss/dsp-tools/docs/cli-commands.md

 In order for this to work, the files referenced in the XML file must first be uploaded with [`upload-files`](#upload-files), and then be ingested with [`ingest-files`](#ingest-files).

+The mapping CSV file that was created by [`ingest-files`](#ingest-files) must be present in the current working directory.

 ```bash
 dsp-tools xmlupload [options] xml_data_file.xml